mavi888/sam-observability/README.md

 In this demo you will see:

 - How to configure an Amazon Cloudwatch Alarm using AWS SAM
+- How to send structure logs and metrics to Cloudwatch Logs using [aws-embedded-metrics](https://github.com/awslabs/aws-embedded-metrics-node) library
 - More to come...

 ## Architecture of the application